monano/project-2/README.md

 <!-- heading section -->
-# IT Issues Solving comunety
+# IT Issues Solving Community

 This is a two players game that start with each player having 3 stones to place it on the board, The winner is the first player to align their three pieces on a vertical line or horizontal line.